tarantool/doc/doc/reference/reference_lua/box_error.rst

     | <box_error-set_prev>`                |                                 |
     +--------------------------------------+---------------------------------+

+.. _box_error-error:

+.. function:: box.error()

+    When called without arguments, ``box.error()`` re-throws whatever the last error was.

 .. function:: box.error{reason = string [, code = number]}

+    Throw an error.
 When called with a Lua-table argument, the code and reason have any user-desired values.
 The result will be those values.

     :param string reason: description of an error, defined by user
     :param integer  code: numeric code for this error, defined by user

-.. function:: box.error()

-    When called without arguments, ``box.error()`` re-throws whatever the last error was.

-.. _box_error-error:

 .. function:: box.error(code, errtext [, errtext ...])

-    Emulate a request error, with text based on one of the pre-defined Tarantool errors defined in the file `errcode.h
+    Throw an error.
+This method emulates a request error, with text based on one of the pre-defined Tarantool errors defined in the file `errcode.h
     <https://github.com/tarantool/tarantool/blob/2.1/src/box/errcode.h>`_ in
     the source tree.
 Lua constants which correspond to those Tarantool errors are defined as members of ``box.error``, for example ``box.error.NO_SUCH_USER == 45``.